harphub/oper-harp-verif/ACCORD_VS_202406/README.md

 ### Installation instructions

-Development where done on ATOS
+Development was done on ATOS

 Refer to the [installation instructions](INSTALLATION.md) for details of how to install different libraries.